Study Abroad: Japan 2026

 The program will introduce students to the arts and culture of Japan with an eye on investigating Japanese aesthetics, ecological philosophies, arts and crafts, and religious practices that explore humans’ relationship and interconnection with the natural world.
 The program will be based in Kyoto and include day trips to the outskirts of Kyoto and Nara, Japan's ancient capital in the 8th century.
 Students will interact with locals, engage with scholars, visit sacred sites and museums, and participate in art-making workshops.

-This course will use an interdisciplinary framework to explore Japanese arts and crafts at the intersection of Japanese aesthetics, ecological philosophies, and religious practices, which ultimately explore humans’ relationship and interconnection with the natural world as well as how to navigate a new culture.
-We will meet during the second 8-weeks of the spring 2026 semester to do preliminary readings in advance of our program departure to provide a framework of Japanese aesthetic sensibilities, philosophies, and perspectives.
+The two courses in the program will use an interdisciplinary framework to explore Japanese arts and crafts at the intersection of Japanese aesthetics, ecological philosophies, and religious practices, which ultimately explore humans’ relationship and interconnection with the natural world as well as how to navigate a new culture.
+We will meet during the second 8 weeks of the spring 2026 semester to do preliminary readings in advance of our program departure to provide a framework of Japanese aesthetic sensibilities, philosophies, and perspectives.

 Adopting the methodology of reading place as a text, students will immerse themselves in direct observation, meticulous documentation, and comprehensive mapping exercises.
 Through reflective writing tasks, interviews, and interactive discussions, learners will distill their insights and observations.
 Using these tools, students will apply humanistic inquiry across disciplines to develop their distinctive creative projects.
 By weaving together diverse learning modalities via experiential strategies, the course encourages students to hone their communication, critical thinking, and creative faculties, while deepening their socio-cultural understanding and appreciation of the cultural and artistic epicenter that is Kyoto.